azerion/bluestack-sdk-ios/Home.md

 - language : language of user (ISO code)
 - gender : gender of user
 - keyWord : Use free-form key-values when you want to pass targeting values dynamically into an ad tag based on information you collect from your users.
 You can also use free-form key-values when there are too many possible values to define in advance.
 Separator in case of multiple entries is **;**.
+- content url : URL for content related to your app (url must be a string which length not exceed 512 caracters).

 ```